EndMove/gitea-adm/README.md

 ## Requirements

 - application docker-ce (>=20.10.2.r2) ;
-- server with an x86-64 architecture ;
+- server with an x86-64 or arm64 architecture ;
 - ADM (>=3.5.0) ;

 ## Installation